JPye17/python-api-challenge/README.md

 There are two parts to this challenge.
 Part 1 Weather PY and Part 2 VacationPy.
 The follow are the requirements needed to complete the project, with notes on how i achieved the end results, as well as a referene section.

 How was the objective met:
 Creating a URL and Parse out certain data to create a list within city_data, then filling that list with randome data from the OpenWeather API.
 Then using plt.Scatter and plt.Plot to create graphs to find the relationship between desired metrics.
+In VacationPY I found working through the API as a challenge, but once I realized where i needed to use the resource the code became easier to write.

 There project followed the below requirements.